balbonits/wave-health-takehome/README.md

 - Vitest + React Testing Library for testing
 - JSONPlaceholder API for demo data

+## Architecture & Design Decisions

+**Build tooling**: Initially considered Next.js but found it more trouble than it's worth for this project since I didn't need SSR.
+Vite offered the simplicity I needed for rapid development with React & JSX and excellent hot module replacement.
+I'm gradually shifting my app development toward Next.js for future projects, but Vite was the right choice here.

+**Styling approach**: After coding CSS since 2008 and working with LESS, SASS, Material UI, and Bootstrap over the years, I find Tailwind fits my coding style well.
+I use custom classnames alongside Tailwind utilities - this hybrid approach gives me the speed of utilities but keeps class values readable.
+Long utility strings can be hard to parse, and my approach still allows for classical CSS development when needed.

+**Test co-location**: Placed test files alongside their corresponding components/pages rather than in a separate test directory.
+This makes it easier to maintain test coverage and quickly identify which components have tests when browsing the file structure.

+**Component modularization**: Could have built this as monolithic page components, but my coding philosophy emphasizes separation of concerns and DRY principles.
+Breaking things into smaller, focused components (ErrorBoundary, LoadingSpinner, Modal, etc.) makes the codebase more maintainable and testable.

+**Testing framework**: Since we're using Vite, I went with Vitest as it pairs seamlessly with the build system.
+The Jest-compatible API means familiar syntax without additional configuration overhead.

+**Data persistence strategy**: Deliberately chose localStorage over cookies to reduce dependency on server-side session management.
+This also mimics how data objects might be passed around in a real application - either within the app state or transmitted over the wire.
+It's a pattern I've been adopting to simplify client-side data flow.

+**Performance optimizations**: Implemented useMemo and other memoization techniques as both a learning exercise and to showcase evolving skills.
+While this project might not need heavy optimization, it demonstrates awareness of React performance patterns that become critical in larger applications.

 ## 📦 Installation & Setup

 1. **Clone the repository**